Last Updated on

-If you are here, you are probably struggling to kickstart freelance writing in India (or any where else for that matter!) or wondering if freelance writing is a good option.
+If you are here, you are probably struggling to start freelance writing in India (or any where else for that matter!) or wondering if freelance writing is a good option.

 You are tired of low paying jobs that pay you INR 0.20 – 0.30 paise per word (if they pay you at all, that is!).

 You are sick of your day job and want to do something on your own to be able to spend more time with yourself, kids or family